 To work around the Act, non-patent theatres interspersed dramatic scenes with musical interludes; Bristol Old Vic, then known as Bristol New Theatre, advertised productions as ‘a concert with a specimen of rhetorick’ until it obtained its royal patent in 1778.
 Though the Licensing Act was dropped in 1843, the Lord Chamberlain’s censorship was in place until 1968.

 Style and spectacle

-Theatre reflects the moment in which it is created; this was especially apparent in the 18th century.
+Theatre reflects the moment it is created, and this was especially apparent in the 18th century.
 After the Licensing Act 1737, melodrama became an especially popular theatre style.
 Short, dramatic scenes were interspersed with musical accompaniment, a loophole used by many theatres.
 These simple, moral stories featured stereotypical character types, including the villain, the wronged maiden, and the overblown hero.
 This genre suited the ‘declamatory’ acting popular at the time, in which performers would strike a dramatic pose and speak their lines formally.

 By the mid-19th century, theatre was attracting middle-class audiences.
 Previously theatregoers would be divided by class barriers; this was the case at the Grand Theatre, Leeds.
 The more aristocratic patrons would use the main entrance, while those in the cheap seats had to enter through the side.

 As the aspirational middle class emerged, archaeology and history became fashionable interests, reflected in the emergence pictorial drama.
 As the name suggests, pictorial drama emphasised the aesthetic and accuracy of set and costume; the Georgian Theatre Royal, Richmond, is home to Britain’s oldest set of scenery, ‘The Woodland Scene’, probably painted between 1818 and 1836.